> Folk Music > Songs > Tail Toddle

 Sangsters sang Tail Toddle in 2000 on their Greentrax CD Sharp and Sweet.

-Tony Cuffe sang Tail Toddle on his posthumous Greentrax CD Sae Will We Yet, released in 2003.
+Tony Cuffe recorded Taiö Toddle in 2000.
+This was released in 2003 on his posthumous Greentrax CD Sae Will We Yet.
+Stuart Eydmann noted:

 Mick West sang a medley of Wee Willie Gray (Scots Musical Museum, no. 514), The Carles o’ Dysart (Scots Musical Museum, no. 392) and Tail Toddle on his 2009 Greentrax CD Sark o' Snaw.
 The album's booklet noted: